HOME • SEARCH • EMAIL • ABOUT

 Botany

 Kalai is a tall forest tree growing to a height of 40 meters with a diameter of 70 centimeters.
 Leaves are ovate-oblong, 10 to 15 centimeters long, 2 to 3 centimeters wide, with a pointed base and tip.
 Inflorescence is lateral on short hairy stalks.
 Flowers are small, yellow and odorless.
 Sepals are short, with petals about 6 millimeters long.
-Fruit is brown, usually single, large, hard and woody, ellipsoid or subglobose, 6 to 9 centimeter long.
+Fruit is brown, usually single, large, hard and woody, ellipsoid or subglobose, 6 to 9 centimeters long.

 Distribution